hrbosker/hrbosker.github.io/content/research/index.md

 ---
+title: Research

-# Files in this folder represent a Widget Page (homepage)
+# Files in this folder represent a Widget Page
 type: widget_page
 ---